Soren-Caron/FindMyDeskUBC/Plan.md

 4. Timeline:
-  Nov 10th - Find data to train the AI model
+  - Nov 10th - Find data to train the AI model
-    - Find data from API such google maps, weather apps, etc.
+    - Find data from API such as Google Maps, weather apps, etc.
     - Find historical data to train current model.
     - Do independent research by going to libraries or asking peers.
-  Nov 12th - Build Basic Functions
+  - Nov 12th - Build Basic Functions
     - Code basic methods to retrieve the data for the map and list.
-    - Show the map with a few test spots and the list beside it (just a few spots for now with random satisfaction score)
+    - Show the map with a few test spots and the list beside it (just a few spots for now with random satisfaction score).
     - Check if clicking on a spot actually works (shows details).
-    - Create test cases to make sure these work
+    - Create test cases to make sure these work.
-  Nov 15th - Add Feedback & Test Cases
+  - Nov 15th - Add Feedback & Test Cases
     - Code the feedback form so users can report what spot they went to and when.
     - Write test cases to check that feedback is saved correctly.
-    - Update the map/list using feedback (colours or scores change). (logic will change once we implement AI) Nov 18th - Code the AI logic
+    - Update the map/list using feedback (colors or scores change).
+(Logic will change once we implement AI.)
+  - Nov 18th - Code the AI logic
-    - Create the AI that is capable of predicting accurately the satisfaction score
+    - Create the AI that is capable of predicting the satisfaction score accurately.
-    - Create a bunch of test cases to make sure this works Nov 21st - Final Logic & Polish
+    - Create a bunch of test cases to make sure this works.
+  - Nov 21st - Final Logic & Polish
     - Create the scoring logic so spots are ranked automatically.
-    - Add finishing small UI improvements (colours, layout, mobile view).
+    - Add finishing small UI improvements (colors, layout, mobile view).
     - Do final black-box testing to make sure the web works as intended.

-How we will verify project works
-  For the following are just otherways we can test the product aside from test cases:.
+5. How we will verify project works - For the following are just otherways we can test the product aside from test cases:

-  1. Map Display
+  - Map Display

     - Interactive map of UBC campus
       - Test: Load the map on both desktop and mobile.
 See if the map of the campus is shown.
       - Pass: Map appears and is readable.
       - Tester: Jason, Daniel

     - Coloured spots for study locations (green = high availability, red = low)
       - Test: Add study spaces with loaded satisfaction score and check the colour.
       - Pass: Colours match the expected expected colours.